Goldferret/MEDAL-LAB/README.md

 - Copy `.env.example` to `.env` and update with your network configuration
 - `WORKCELL_MANAGER_URL` - IP address and port of your workcell manager host
 - `ROBOT_NODE_URL` - IP address and port of your Jetson Orin Nano
+- `NODE_DEFINITION` - Path to your node definition YAML file
+- `MADSCI_PATH` - Path to your cloned MADSci repository

 ### Node Configuration
 - `nodes/default.node.yaml` - Default node settings